GlodnyFrodo/CreditScoring/README.md

-# CreditScoring - projecgt created using Google Colab
+# CreditScoring - project created using Google Colab

 **PROBLEM STATEMENT, PROJECT GOAL AND SOURSE OF DATA**